algorandfoundation/specs/dev/ledger.md

  - If the asset close-to field is specified, the transaction transfers all remaining units of the asset to the close-to address.
-If the close-to address is not the creator address, then neither the sender account's holdings of this asset not the close-to address's holdings can be frozen; otherwise, the transaction fails to execute.
+If the close-to address is not the creator address, then neither the sender account's holdings of this asset nor the close-to address's holdings can be frozen; otherwise, the transaction fails to execute.
 Closing to the asset creator is always allowed, even if the source and/or creator account's holdings are frozen.
 If the sender or close-to address does